-Four-year postgraduate program in orthodontics
+Four-year postgraduate programme in orthodontics

 Education starts once every two years, in April of the uneven years.
 Candidates are selected during the preceding period.

-The objective of the four-year orthodontic program is to educate dentists to become specialists in orthodontics with a solid theoretical and scientific background and adequate clinical experience in different treatment methods.
+The objective of the four-year orthodontic programme is to educate dentists to become specialists in orthodontics with a solid theoretical and scientific background and adequate clinical experience in different treatment methods.
 Emphasis is placed on developing scientific thinking and problem solving through a variety of clinical and research activities.
 Resident interaction and active participation are emphasized.

 Structure and contents of the program

 The main part of the theoretical training is concentrated in the first three years, including biological, medical and dental subjects related to the science of orthodontics.
 Furthermore, scientific methodology and introduction to research are taught.
-Active participation in research projects related to growth and development of orofacial structures is required for all residents and this starts in the second year.
+Active participation in research projects related to growth and development of orofacial structures is required for all residents and this starts in the first year.

 The treatment of patients is preceded by a variety of theoretical courses and an extensive preclinical course, mainly in fixed appliance techniques.
 Knowledge and insight in treatment strategies and procedures is gained chiefly by seminars.
 Clinical experience is obtained in the fixed appliance techniques, removable appliances, functional appliance therapy, and extra-oral treatment procedures.
-Students participate in the cleft palate craniofacial unit on a rotational basis.
+Residents participate in the cleft palate craniofacial unit on a rotational basis.

 The department has its own postgraduate clinic and has 3D-facilities for patient treatment and research consisting of a 3D-system for facial stereophotogrammetry, a conebeam CT scanning device, and digital dental casts.

 Each resident starts treatment of about 80 new cases.
 Besides that, the resident has about 30 transfer cases and 30 patients in retention.
 Patients are assigned to a specific faculty member, who is responsible for the patient.
 The clinical treatment is performed by the resident, always under supervision of that faculty member.
 In treatment planning sessions all cases are discussed thoroughly with the responsible faculty member and all residents of the same class.
-The program's length benefits the residents by treating a wide variety of patients over a longer time span.
+The length of the programme benefits the residents by treating a wide variety of patients over a longer time span.

 The cleft palate craniofacial unit, which is the largest in the Netherlands, functions in close collaboration with the department of Orthodontics.
 Through the centre the residents gain clinical experience in the interdisciplinary treatment of patients with cleft lip and palate and related problems.